 Interest Rate Risk.
 The value of fixed-income securities may decline due to changes in prevailing interest rates.
 An increase in interest rates typically causes a decrease in the value of fixed-income securities in which the Fund may invest.
 Fixed-income securities with longer durations tend to be more sensitive to changes in interest rates, generally making them more volatile than fixed-income securities with shorter durations.
-The Fund may be subject to a greater risk of rising interest rates due to the current period of historically low rates.
-The longer the duration of the Fund's debt securities, the more sensitive the Fund will be to interest rate changes.
+The Fund may face a heightened level of interest rate risk due to changes in monetary policy.
+It is difficult to predict the pace at which central banks or monetary authorities may adjust interest rates or the timing, frequency, or magnitude of such adjustments.
+Any changes could be sudden and could expose debt markets to significant volatility and reduced liquidity.